Vennylts/Cyberbullying-Detection/README.md

 This project addresses the challenges in predicting cyberbullying instances in digital text content using machine learning algorithm, methodology and Natural Language Processing (NLP).

 ## Project Aim
-The proposed solution aims to augment current detection methods by providing a more nuanced and context-aware understanding of potential cyberbullying incidents.
+The proposed solution aims to augment current detection methods (e.g., raditional rule-based systems & human judgment limitation) by providing a more nuanced and context-aware understanding of potential cyberbullying incidents.

 ## Project Objectives
 1. To conduct a review of existing literature on cyberbullying detection to understand the range of methodologies currently in use, the strengths and limitations of these methods, and the gaps in the existing research.